compiler-research/xeus-cpp/README.md

 `xeus-cpp` is a Jupyter kernel for cpp based on the native implementation of the Jupyter protocol [xeus](https://github.com/jupyter-xeus/xeus).

-## Installation within a mamba envirnoment (non wasm build instructions)
+## Installation within a mamba environment (non wasm build instructions)

 To ensure that the installation works, it is preferable to install `xeus-cpp` in a fresh environment.
 It is also needed to use a